metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 ## Does this firewall project give me the right protection

-Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall part of protection.
+Good firewall setup is essential for computer security, and if not misused then the answer is yes but only for the firewall part of protection.

 Keep in mind that this project is still alpha software, not yet ready for production use, see